preetkakkar/Magento_Product_Enquiry/README.md

-# Add an "Enquiry" or "Ask a Question" button on the product page in Magento 2
+# Add an Enquiry button on the product page in Magento 2

 Use this code to add an "Enquiry" or "Ask a Question" button on the product page in Magento 2.
 When clicked, a popup form will appear, allowing customers to submit their inquiries about the product.